jmanhart/manhart-site/src/pages/writing/20-days-of-bohemian-rhapsody.md

 ### For 20 days, I listened to Bohemian Rhapsody once a day _(sometimes more)_.
 I took notes along the way just to see where it would take me.

 I decided to do the “challenge” after listening to the latest episode of The Rewatchables podcast, where they were covering the movie Wayne’s World.
-They mentioned how the movie was often a gateway for people to discover Queen and also this amazing song.
+They mentioned how the movie was often a gateway for people to discover Queen and also this awesome song.

 I remember back when I was an intern, I’d sometimes start my day with a listen, and honestly, it was a lot of fun.
 This song never fails to put me in a good mood.